CarlosEduardoChiarellaBraga/Poker/README.md

 03. Blinds increasing system.

 ## What is being done:
-Im currently focusing on the checking the hand strength
+Im currently focusing on comparing the hand strength and checking the winner